fluent/fluent-bit-docs/development/wasm-input-plugins.md

 ## Build a WASM Input for Input Plugin

-Currently, fluent-bit's WASM input assumes WASI ABI that is also known as `wasm32-wasi` on Rust target and `wasm32-wasi` on TinyGo target.
+Currently, Fluent Bit's WASM input assumes WASI ABI that is also known as `wasm32-wasi` on Rust target and `wasm32-wasi` on TinyGo target.

 ### To Install Additional Components